geneontology/protege-tutorial/docs/StartingProtege.md

 The Protégé UI
 --------------

-After a few second Protégé will launch into the main user interface.
+After a few seconds Protégé will launch into the main user interface.
 The protégé interface follows a basic paradigm of Tabs and Panels.
 The layout of tabs and panels is configurable by the user.
 By default protégé launches with 5 main tabs.

 ![](./media/image4.png)